Trilarion/opensourcegames/games/loeve.md

 # LÖVE

-_LÖVE is an  framework you can use to make 2D games in Lua._
+_LÖVE is a framework you can use to make 2D games in Lua._

 - Home: https://love2d.org/
 - State: mature